Biomedical Engineering Technology (Fast Track)

 - Product engineering in the design of medical equipment, rehabilitation and health improvement devices

-The merger between the biomedical equipment industry, engineering and scientific disciplines has seen innovations within the healthcare system which require qualified professionals in biomedical engineering.
-Biomedical Engineering Technology graduates are in demand!
-The program continues to evolve to reflect the ever-growing innovations in the industry, upgrading its curriculum to do so.
+The merger between the biomedical equipment industry, engineering and scientific disciplines has seen innovations within the health care system that require qualified professionals in biomedical engineering.
+The program continuously evolves to reflect the ever-growing innovations in the industry, upgrading its curriculum to do so.
+As a Biomedical Engineering Technology graduate, you’ll be in demand!

 “A good opportunity to be a member of the research team to conduct research for reputed institutions like University of Toronto and Centennial College.
 Gained a lot a new knowledge and hands-on experience in conducting research.
 Learned sampling techniques and different data analysis methods.”